MdZaeed/LLVM/README.md

 - Does not count the number of instructions properly for all functions

 Limiatation:
--Does not count the inner loops
+- Does not count the inner loops